SITIENEIKIBET/React_Clock/README.md

-Digital_Clock to display current time Using React
+Digital_Clock to display current time in the format HH:MM:ss Using React